INSIDE THE ATOMIUM: TOUR & RULES - conditions in June 2020

 - Departure from the ground floor (level 0) by elevator to the panorama (level 7)

 - Return from the panorama (level 7) by elevator to the ground floor (level 0) to continue the visit or exit

 2 / The exhibitions

 - Departure from and return to the ground floor (level 0) via the intermediate levels spread in 4 spheres (**):

 - permanent exhibition (levels 1 & 2)

 - temporary exhibition (levels 3–4–5)

 - viewpoint (level 6)

-(*) In addition to the escalators, this route includes 80 steps to be climbed and 167 steps to descend divided into various sections.
+(**) this course includes, in addition to escalators, 80 steps to climb and 167 steps to descend divided into various sections.
 Passing through one of the tubes could be inconvenient for people with epilepsy.